EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 ## What This Is

-A simple Discord and/or Slack bot that checks the stock status of selected Raspberry Pi models on Adafruit and sends a message to a Discord/Slack channel when one comes in stock.
+A simple Discord and Slack bot that checks the stock status of selected Raspberry Pi models on Adafruit and sends a message to a Discord/Slack channel when one comes in stock.
 This bot is designed to be self-hosted and run for use in your own Discord server or Slack workspace.

 ## Why?

 Because Adafruit's stock notification system is lacking.
-It's a FIFO queue that does not reliably trigger notifications in a timely manner and sometimes removed your notification entirely even when you never got one!
+It's a FIFO queue that does not reliably trigger notifications in a timely manner and sometimes removes your notification entirely even when you never got one!
 This means that every time any restock happens at all, even if it's small and doesn't trigger your notification, you'll likely miss it AND have to go back and re-subscribe to the notifications.
 This bot removes the need for that by allowing you to quickly get a @mention in your Discord server or a message in your Slack channels every time there is a restock without delay!

 ## How It Works

-On a set interval, the bot will query Adafruit's product pages for the models you have enabled to watch will and check for the stock statuses changing to "In stock".
+On a set interval, the bot will query Adafruit's product pages for the models you have enabled to watch and will check for the stock statuses changing to in stock.
 If one or more of the models come in stock, a notification is sent out to the configured Discord server channel with accompanying @role mentions.
 For Slack, it will just send the notification to the configured channel since Slack doesn't have a roles system like Discord does.
 In either case, the notification will contain a direct link to the page of the SKU that's in stock so you can buy it right away.
 Stock statuses are tracked between update intervals, so you won't have to get spammed with the same notification on every check if the bot has already sent a notification for a current stock event of a particular model.
 This is handled in a smart way to ensure you always get *one* notification every time any model comes in stock, while never missing a restock!

 ## How to Set Up and Run